junhongwang418/junhongwang418/content/blog/book-software-engineering-at-google/index.md

 ---
-title: "[book] Software Engineering at Google"
+title: "book: Software Engineering at Google"
 date: 2022-11-10
 description: In this blog post, I share my key takeaways from Software Engineering at Google.
 ---